Kong/docs.konghq.com/app/_src/gateway/production/security-update-process.md

 * In third-party code that Kong directly links (such as openssl, glibc, libxml2)
 * In third-pary code that is part of the convenience Docker image (such as Python, Perl, curl etc).
 This code is not part of Kong.

 Vulnerabilities reported in Kong code will be assessed by Kong and assigned a CVSS3.0 score.
-Based on the CVSS score, Kong will produce patches for all applicable Gateway versions currently under support within SLA reproduced below.
+Based on the CVSS score, Kong will produce patches for all applicable Gateway versions currently under support within the SLA reproduced in the table below.
 The SLA clock starts from the day the CVSS score is assigned.

 |  CVSS 3.0 Criticality | CVSS 3.0 Score | Resolution SLA |
 |---|---|---|